 What Is A Brain Injury?

-A brain injury is anything that causes dysfunction in the brain.
-It can be caused by many things, but a brain injury is most commonly associated with being hit in the head or a traumatic event, such as a car wreck.
-There are many different types of brain injuries.
+A brain injury is anything that causes dysfunction in the brain and is considered a subsection of catastrophic injuries.
+They can be caused by many things, but these injuries are most commonly associated with being hit in the head or a traumatic event, such as a car wreck.
+There are many different types of these catastrophic injuries.
 While some may be temporary in the duration of the symptoms, most cause life-long consequences.
 At the end of the day, brain damage is nothing to take lightly.

 Why Is A Brain Injury Called The "Silent Injury"?